polterguy/lizzie/docs/introduction.md

 delegate object Function<TContext>(TContext ctx, Binder<TContext> binder, Arguments arguments);
 ```

-TContext above in our second example above is our `MainClass`.
+`TContext` is our `MainClass` above.

 Every Lizzie function has the exact same signature.
 This is what makes it possible for
 us to handle delegates _"symbolically"_.
 Since we know that every method/function/delegate
 will have the same signature, we can treat them as function objects.
 This
 creates many advantages, and some disadvantages.
-The disadvantage is that you
+The _"disadvantage"_ is that you
 loose type safety while passing arguments around, since the `Arguments` class
 is simply a wrapper around `List<object>`.
 This means you are responsible yourself
 for making sure you don't try to perform an illegal cast or conversion inside of
 your C# code.
-However, internally in Lizzie type safety doesn't really matter,
+However, internally in Lizzie type safety doesn't really matter much,
 since it will just as happily accept anything, and convert back and forth from
 almost anything to anything, as long as there exists a legal conversion somehow.
 Although in your C# code, you must be slightly more careful.
 You can use the
 `Get<T>(int index)` method on your `Arguments` instance to perform automatic
 conversion, if you know what types your method is expecting.
+If you do, and your
+object does not support conversion to the requested type, your code will throw
+an exception.

-**Notice!** Lizzie is not type safe, but after a while, you will
+**Notice** - Lizzie is not type safe, but after a while, you will
-realize that _is the whole point_, and its _main advantage_ in fact!
+realize that _is the whole point_, and its _main advantage_ in fact.
 If Lizzie
 had type safety, it wouldn't have much practical use in fact, since the
 whole idea is to create an extremely loosely coupling, allowing you to create
 configurations and rule based engines, which can be dynamically stored any place,